Scythian Mythology

 At left: The idol of Kernosivka.
 Historical Museum named after Dmitro Yavornytsky.
 Photo from the site Ukrainian antiquities

 On the central part of the idol there is a hunting scene and three axes of various types are depicted.
 Above the girdle of the idol, the pattern resembles a turtle.
-In the lower part of the idol, there is a phallus, and below it is two horses.
-On the left side of the idol, there is an ornament, and under it, there are two people who seem to dance.
+In the lower part of the idol, there is a phallus, and below it are two horses.
+On the left side of the idol is an ornament, and under it, two people seem to dance.
 Still, lower is the figure of a bull.
-On the back, there is the Tree of life.
+On the back, there is the Tree of Life.
 In addition, there are images of tools of a blacksmith or metallurgist.

-In the legend of the origin of the Scythians, it is narrated that during the reign of Targitai's sons the golden plow, yoke, ax, and bowl fell on the earth which were got by the youngest Kolaksay and along with them he became the whole Scythian kingdom.
+The legend about the origin of the Scythians tells that during the reign of the sons of Targitai, a golden plow, yoke, ax, and bowl fell to the ground, which went to the youngest Kolaksai, and with them the entire Scythian kingdom.

-It is logical to assume that before falling from the sky, these objects were intended to be in the sky.
-Corresponding words related to these objects are absent among the astronomical names of the Indo-European peoples at present.
-In this regard, it is not possible to interpret the event by means of Indo-European languages.
+It is logical to assume that these objects were intended to be in the sky before falling from the sky.
+Corresponding words related to these objects are absent among the astronomical names of the Indo-European peoples presently.
+In this regard, it is not possible to interpret the event through Indo-European languages.
 A plausible interpretation was suggested by M.Ch.
 Jurtubayev.
 He connects a plow with the constellation Ursa Major, which in the Karachai-Balkar language is called Myryt dzhulduzla "Constellation of Ploughshare" (Kar., Balk. myryt "plowshare").
 The constellation of Libra is called by the Karachay-Balkarians Boyunskha yunsa dzulduzla, while the Kar., Balk. bojunskha is "yoke".
 The constellation North Crown resembles a cup and is called by Karachay-Balkar Chemyuch julduzla (Kar., Balk. chemyuch "cup") (LAYPANOV K.T., MIZIEV I.M.
 2010: 44).
 The correspondence to the ax is seen by Jurtubayev in the name of the constellation Orion Guide dzhulduzl, but a suitable word in Karachai-Balkar language was not found.

 The Chuvash called an ancient plow akapuç and this word is present in the dialectal name of Ursa Major (Akapuç çăltăpĕ).
-The analogy with the Karachai-Balkarian name is obvious and the similarity of the constellation to the plow is obvious too (compare the photo of the Big Dipper on the right).
-And on the whole, the interpretation of the legend with the help of the Turkic languages is convincing, but how Balkars and Karachais were connected with the Scythians is yet to be formulated.
+The analogy with the Karachai-Balkarian name is obvious, and the similarity of the constellation to the plow is obvious too (compare the photo of the Big Dipper on the right).
+Generally, the interpretation of the legend with the help of the Turkic languages is convincing, but how Balkars and Karachais were connected with the Scythians is yet to be formulated.
 The self-name of the Balkarians retains the ancient name of the Bulgars (Bolkar).
 There are also many Bulgarian-Balkarian lexical convergences (MIZIEV I.M.
 2010: 305).
-The Balkarians were neighbors of the Bulgars during the Khazar Khaganate and could have borrowed from them the names of the constellations.
+The Balkarians were neighbors of the Bulgars during the Khazar Khaganate and could have borrowed the names of the constellations from them.

 At left: Goddess Tabiti (Ταβιτί) with a mirror in her hand .
 Gold plaque from Chertomlyk mound.